MA in Indigenous Studies

 When does the application portal open – when does the program start?

-The application portal will open in late-Winter 2024 and interested/prospective applicants will be informed well in advance.
-The MA Program will enrol its inaugural cohort of students for September 2024.
+The application portal will open September 15th (to start the following fall semester) and interested/prospective applicants will be informed well in advance.

 What is required for the application – what can I do in advance of the application portal opening?